Skip to main content

 61% of all cases Cifas saw in 2023 involved individuals under 30.

-One in five involved people under 21, with the 18-19 age group showing rapid growth.
+The 18-19 age group is showing rapid growth.

 They're targeted through social media and fake job ads offering quick money, often without fully understanding the consequences.